 (NEMA) standards for various grades of electrical enclosures.

 The National Electrical Manufacturers Association (NEMA) defines standards for various grades of electrical enclosures typically used in industrial applications.
-Each is rated to protect against personal access to hazardous parts, and additional type-dependent designated environmental conditions.
+Each type is rated to protect against personal access to hazardous parts, and additional type-dependent designated environmental conditions.
 A typical NEMA enclosure might be rated to provide protection against environmental hazards such as water, dust, oil or coolant or atmospheres containing corrosive agents such as acetylene or gasoline.
-A full list of NEMA enclosure types is available from the NEMA website.
+The latest comprehensive list of NEMA enclosure types and definitions is available from the NEMA website.

 1 General-purpose.
 Protects against dust, light, and indirect splashing but is not dust-tight; primarily prevents contact with live parts; used indoors and under normal atmospheric conditions.